Njoki254/Birthday-Project/readme.md

-The goal of this wproject was to practice and better understand  working with data types, Array, writing functions, control flow, and operators.
+The goal of this project was to practice and better understand  working with data types, Array, writing functions, control flow, and operators.

 Below is a link to the live website on github pages